Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

-# Comparison of AI algorithms for TicTacToe
+# Implementation of a couple of  AI algorithms for TicTacToe
-This repository contains my implementations to the algorithms covered in the Parallel Curricula of the [Mathematics of Deep Learning](https://joanbruna.github.io/MathsDL-spring18/) class in the Spring semester of 2018 taught by Joan Bruna with Cinjon Resnick as TA.
-The main goal of the semester is to understand [Alpha Go](https://deepmind.com/research/alphago/).

-I am currently working on implementing a simple generalized Tic-Tac-Toe game on a board of arbitrary size (so that there are relatively small amount of implementation details) using (1) Evolutionary algorithms: (a) Brute Force Minmax search of the game tree; (b) Alpha-Beta Pruning of the game tree; (2) Reinforcement learning based on a learned value function.
+I am currently working on implementing a simple generalized Tic-Tac-Toe game on a board of arbitrary size (so that there are relatively small amount of implementation details) using (1) Evolutionary algorithms: (a) Brute Force [Negamax](https://en.wikipedia.org/wiki/Negamax) search of the game tree; (b) Alpha-Beta Pruning of the game tree; (2) Reinforcement learning based on a learned value function.
 Eventually, I want to use a neural network to learn this value function by having my program battle my friends.
 The main file is TicTacToe.java.

 Mini-Diary: